 - Completely douse hot coals at bedtime and anytime you leave your campsite

-Also, the U.S. Fish and Wildlife Service reduces threats to plants and animals through the enforcement of federal wildlife laws such as the Bald and Golden Eagle Protection Act, the Marine Mammal Protection Act and the Endangered Species Act both on America’s public lands and around the world.
+Also, the U.S. Fish and Wildlife Service reduces threats to plants and animals through the enforcement of federal wildlife laws on America’s public lands and around the world.
 They also investigate wildlife crimes.

-For a complete list of the laws protecting our nation’s wildlife, visit their national law enforcement site.
+For a complete list of the laws protecting our nation’s wildlife, visit the USFWS national law enforcement site.

 - Observe and take photos of wildlife from a safe distance